microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ### Starting the test environment

-For stability, Web Chat use Docker for hosting the test environment.
+For environment stability, Web Chat use Docker for hosting the test environment.

 - Docker with [Windows Subsystem for Linux 2 (a.k.a.
 WSL2)](https://aka.ms/wsl2)
    - To start, run `npm run start:docker`